 With the first real snow of the season making an appearance in the Denver area this week, I’ve been reminiscing on past snowventures and getting excited about our plans for this season!
 My favorite winter hike so far was definitely the Bierstadt Lake Hike in Rocky Mountain National Park.

 Since we don’t have family nearby in Colorado, we started a wonderful tradition of hiking on Christmas.
 And this hike made for a wonderful Christmas day adventure!
 (Related: Winter Weekend Getaway: Estes Park)

-Armed with our snowshoes, boots and hiking poles, we ventured into RMNP.
+Armed with our snowshoes, boots and hiking poles, we ventured into Rocky Mountain National Park.
 Both of us were very excited for the chilly adventures that awaited us.
-To our surprise, the Bear Lake parking lot was already packed.
+We arrived to the Bear Lake Trailhead, where we intended to hike, a bit later than planned.
+And to our surprise, the Bear Lake parking lot was already packed.
 So we had to change plans.

 Want more tips for Rocky Mountain National Park?
 Read more:

 - 3 Easy Hikes in Rocky Mountain National Park

 - 3 Short Snow Hikes in RMNP

 For more great Colorado hikes and activities for every season, check out our Colorado travel page.